Functional Mixed Membership Models: Case Studies

-Alternative analyses were conducted on the same data using a model-based functional clustering \citep{pya2021fdamocca} algorithm and using functional principal component analysis (FPCA) \citep{fdapace}.
-Due to the lack of packages for implementing functional factor analysis models in R, we were unable to fit a functional factor analysis model to compare the results to our mixed membership model.
+Alternative analyzes were performed on the same data using a model-based functional clustering algorithm \citep{pya2021fdamocca} and using functional principal component analysis (FPCA) \citep{fdapace}.
+Due to the lack of packages to implement functional factor analysis models in R, we were unable to fit a functional factor analysis model to compare the results with our mixed membership model.
 However, due to the similarity between FPCA and functional factor analysis models, we should be able to get a general idea of what a functional factor analysis model would look like.

 We will start with a brief review of the functional forms of FPCA, factor analysis models, and our mixed membership models.
-Let $f: \mathcal{T} \rightarrow \mathbb{R}$ be a continuous, square-integrable stochastic process, where $\mathcal{T}$ is a compact subset of $\mathbb{R}^d$.
+Let $f: \mathcal{T} \rightarrow \mathbb{R}$ be a continuous square-integrable stochastic process, where $\mathcal{T}$ is a compact subset of $\mathbb{R}^d$.
 We can arrive at the functional form of FPCA by utilizing the Karhunen-Loève theorem, such that

 where $\xi_k := \int_{\mathcal{T}}\left(f(t) - \mu(t)\right)\phi_k(t)\text{d}t$ is the principal component associated with the $k^{th}$ eigenfunction $\phi_k(t)$.
 While the decomposition has an infinite expansion, in practice we only use a finite number of eigenfunctions to explain a majority of the variance. \citet{shang2014survey} gives a more comprehensive review of FPCA in their review paper.
 Factor analysis models for functional data can be thought of as a probabilistic representation of FPCA.
 Following \cite{hsing2015theoretical}, we can write a functional factor analysis model as: